whlll-coder/Ascend-samples/python/contrib/object_tracking_video/README.md

 **This sample provides reference for you to learn the Ascend AI Software Stack and cannot be used for commercial purposes.**

-**This sample works with CANN 3.0.0 and later versions, and supports Atlas 200 DK and Atlas 300.**
+**This sample works with CANN 3.3.0 and later versions, and supports Atlas 200 DK and Atlas 300.**

 **This readme file provides only guidance for running the sample in the command line.
 For details about how to run the sample in MindStudio, see [Running Image Samples in MindStudio](https://gitee.com/ascend/samples/wikis/Running%20Image%20Samples%20in%20MindStudio?sort_id=3736297).**

 ## Sample of Multi-Object Tracking with Object_Tracking_Video
 Function: tracks multiple pedestrians in a scene with the **mot_v2.om** model.

-Input: a crowd image
+Input: a crowd video or image

-Output: an image with bounding box and ID for each person in the scene
+Output: images or video with bounding box and ID for each person in the scene

 ### Prerequisites